Hurricane Hazel: Preparations

 On October 6, small craft warnings were issued for the Dutch islands of Aruba, Bonaire, and Curaçao, despite predictions that Hazel would pass to the north; these warnings were canceled a day later.
-After the storm had turned northward, tropical cyclone warnings were posted for Haiti, the Dominican Republic, and the waters of the Mona Passage.
+After the storm turned northward, tropical cyclone warnings were posted for Haiti, the Dominican Republic, and the waters of the Mona Passage.
 Small craft near Jamaica were advised to head for port ahead of the storm.
 The U.S. Navy completed extensive preparations at its Guantanamo Bay base, ordering about 1,000 civilians into hardened, fortified Quonset huts, flying aircraft out of the storm's path, and positioning surface ships out at sea.

-Then, on October 14, the United States Weather Bureau issued a warning for the Carolinas, with the caveat that the worst of the hurricane was expected to stay offshore.
+On October 14, the United States Weather Bureau issued a warning for the Carolinas, with the caveat that the worst of the hurricane was expected to stay offshore.
 Instead, the storm took a sharp northwest turn and headed toward land.
 By evening of the same day, the storm was forecast to make landfall near the Carolinas border.
 Further forecasts expected Hazel to lose its power and dissipate over the Allegheny Mountains.

 In her book Hurricane Hazel, Canadian journalist Betty Kennedy argued that in Canada, the impressions that Hazel was "the best-kept secret in town" and that it was a "fully documented meteorological event that should have taken nobody by surprise" both "paradoxically [...] contain a great deal of truth".
 Meteorologists predicted that if Hazel merged with the cold front, the storm would not lose intensity, but would instead potentially strengthen.
 Two Special Weather Bulletins were issued by the Dominion Weather Office, but since it was expected that the storm would pass east of Toronto, few other warnings were given and there were no evacuations, which increased the eventual property damage and loss of life.
 The forecast called for high winds between 65 and 80 km/h, with only occasional showers.
 On lakes Erie and Ontario, ships received warnings of strong winds, and the predicted wind speeds ranged from 65 to 120 km/h.
-Toronto Hydro had called in standby crews as heavy winds were forecast, although they were almost sent home at one point due to a lull in the storm.
+Toronto Hydro called in standby crews as heavy winds were forecast, although they were almost sent home at one point due to a lull in the storm.

-There had been significant rainfall in the Toronto area in the two weeks prior to Hazel, so the ground was already saturated.
+There was significant rainfall in the Toronto area in the two weeks prior to Hazel, so the ground was already saturated.
 Few people in Canada had any experience with hurricanes, since it was unheard of for them to travel as far north and inland as Toronto.
 Kennedy also notes that if "Toronto had been about to face a blizzard, or was threatened by a 14-inch [36-cm] snowfall, that [sic] would have been something understandable. [...]
 This was different.
 This was the unknown, the unfamiliar, the totally unexpected crisis.
 Hurricanes belonged in the tropics."